Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 What Kind of Government Is the United States of America?

-It's important to understand that we are not a democracy, but rather a representative republic.
-We are also called constitutional republics, as well as a democratic republic, which means that although we each get a vote, each state has representatives that "represent" our votes.
+It's important to understand that we are not a democracy but a representative republic.
+We are also called constitutional republics and a democratic republic, which means that although we each get a vote, each state has representatives that "represent" our votes.
 A representative republic is different than a democracy, where each vote would have equal weight, and there would be less room for checks and balances.
-In the United States, this prevents from densely populated areas to rule over more rural areas, where they have different needs and sometimes values.
+In the United States, this prevents densely populated areas from ruling over more rural areas, where they have different needs and sometimes values.

 It is also essential to understand that very few countries are strictly one type of government.
 Most monarchies today are representative governments.
 Even the United States is not strictly a representative government.
-In many ways, we have aspects of a command government, more popularly known as a socialist government.
+We have aspects of a command government in many ways, more popularly known as a socialist government.
 For instance, we provide social security for specific individuals who are considered in need.
 We also offer government ran healthcare, although not exclusively.

 What Is a Limited Government and Does the United States Have One?

 Limited government is a government that gives rights to the individual without over-governing the population.
 In many ways, this is a subjective term.
 Constitutional governments often work at securing these rights.
 Since the United States is, in fact, a constitutional republic, by nature, it does have a limited government.
 However, the government is slowly becoming less and less limited and growing bigger.

 There are certain rights that the Constitution does protect.
 We have freedom of speech, press, assembly, petition, and religion.
 We are innocent until proven guilty.
 Certain powers are given to the states rather than the federal government.
 Unfortunately, many of these rights are crossing some gray areas.
 Facebook is a privately owned company and not government-run.
 Therefore, it can be argued that they should have the right to censor what is shared.
 Others will say that they do not have the right since there is freedom of speech.